PositronicsLab/Pacer/example/models/README.md

 FILE/DIRECTORY | DESCRIPTION
 ---------------|----------------------------------------------------------
-atlas	|	A model of the Atlas robot (adapted from Gazebo) atlas-pointfeet | A model of the Atlas robot (adapted from Gazebo) with a point representation for the foot geometry links	| A model of the R. Links robot with fixed ankles for Gazebo & Moby links-ankles	| A model of the R. Links robot with ankles links-moby |  A colored R. Links model for Moby
+atlas	|	A biped model approximating the articulations on the lower half of Atlas human	|	A humanoid model with universal shoulder, hip, and neck joints hopper|	A monopod model with 9 DOF, including pitch, roll and piston joints for hopping locomotion links	| A model of the 18 DOF R. Links with fixed ankles for Gazebo & Moby